mdahlgrengadd/webcorn/README.md

 # webcorn
-ASGI/WSGI Server running in a browser
+ASGI/WSGI Dev Server running in a browser